 Guided tours: Several companies offer guided kayak tours of the gorge, providing a safe and educational experience.

-Thrillsville Adventure Park: Located near the Red River Gorge Kayak area, this adventure park offers ziplining and other activities for visitors.
+Thrillsville Adventure Park: Located near the area, this adventure park offers ziplining and other activities for visitors.

-Natural Bridge State Resort Park: This park, near the Red River Gorge Kayak area, features a natural sandstone bridge that's a popular hiking destination.
+Natural Bridge State Resort Park: This park features a natural sandstone bridge that's a popular hiking destination.

 Swimming holes: Some areas in the gorge have natural swimming holes where visitors can cool off on hot summer days.
 Jump Rock is the perfect spot for a day of aquatic fun!
 Located on the Red River, this area offers swimmers and thrill seekers alike an unforgettable experience.
 Easily accessed from KY 715's Sheltowee Trace Suspension Bridge gravel parking lot, visitors can easily take advantage of all that Jump Rock has to offer.

-Winter kayaking: While summer is the peak season for kayaking, experienced paddlers can also enjoy the Red River Gorge during the winter months.
+Winter kayaking: While summer is the peak season for kayaking, experienced paddlers can also enjoy it during the winter months.

-Hiking trails: In addition to kayaking, there are numerous hiking trails in the area, suitable for all skill levels.
+Hiking trails: Besides kayaking, numerous hiking trails are in the area, suitable for all skill levels.
 Looking for an unforgettable hiking or camping experience in the incredible Red River Gorge Geological Area?
 AllTrails has you covered.
 With 66 carefully selected trails, map reviews, and photo uploads from people like you, this is a great source to explore what the area has to offer.

 Rappelling and canyoneering: The gorge's cliffs and canyons also offer exciting opportunities for rappelling and canyoneering.

-Stargazing: With limited light pollution, Red River Gorge Kayak area is an excellent spot for stargazing.
+Stargazing: With limited light pollution, Red River Gorge is an excellent spot for stargazing.

-Mushroom hunting: The area is home to a variety of edible mushrooms, making it an ideal location for mushroom foraging.
+Mushroom hunting: The area is home to various edible mushrooms, making it an ideal location for mushroom foraging.

-Horseback riding: The area offers various horseback riding trails, providing another way to explore the gorge.
+Horseback riding: The area offers various riding trails, providing another way to explore the gorge.

-Paddling clubs: Joining a local paddling club can provide camaraderie and support for kayaking enthusiasts in the Red River Gorge area.
+Paddling clubs: Joining a local paddling club can provide camaraderie and support for the Red River Gorge area kayaking enthusiasts.

 Swift Camp Creek: This beautiful creek is popular for kayaking, hiking, and fishing within the gorge.